MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Attack Taxonomy

-\textbf{Retrieval Injection (RI)} \citep{28} is carried out through the above process.
+\textbf{Retrieval Injection (RI)} \citep{28} is carried out through the above process, which exploits the external resources as the attack surface, compromising the agent’s contextual integrity.
 RI differs from the attacks in Sec. \ref{Tool Response Attack} in that its malicious instructions originate from the poisoned database, whereas the tool itself remains benign.
 We therefore classify RI as a distinct attack type.